Are you interested in attending CSUN? Concerned about the cost of out-of-state tuition?

 The CSU Board of Trustees approved a tuition increase at their March 21-22, 2017 board meeting.
 For details, see CSUN Tuition and Other Fees.
 The increase is reflected in the table above.

-To receive the WUE tuition rate at CSUN, an admitted student must be a resident of one of the following states or U.S. insular areas: Alaska, Arizona, Colorado, Commonwealth of Northern Mariana Islands, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming.
+To receive the WUE tuition rate at CSUN, an admitted student must be a resident of one of the following states or U.S. insular areas: Alaska, Arizona, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.

 The WUE tuition rate applies only to the majors listed below.
 If the major is not listed, it is not eligible for the WUE rate: